peterdesmet/github_edit_url/README.md

 ## Usage

-Add the URL of your public website repository (including the path to the content directory) to your settings file:
+Add the URL of your public website repository (including the path to the content directory) to your **settings file**:

 ```python
 GITHUB_CONTENT_URL = "https://github.com/your_user_name/your_website_repo/blob/master/your_content_dir" # No trailing slash